MicrosoftDocs/visualstudio-docs/docs/vsto/how-to-install-office-primary-interop-assemblies.md

 [!include[Add-ins note](includes/addinsnote.md)]

+## Prerequisite

+Make sure that you have a version of the .NET Framework that is no older than 2.0.

 ## To install the PIAs when you install Office

-1. Ensure you have a version of the .NET Framework that is no older than 2.0.

-2. Install Microsoft Office and ensure **.NET Programmability Support** feature is selected for the applications you want to extend (this feature is included in the default installation).
+Install Microsoft Office and ensure **.NET Programmability Support** feature is selected for the applications you want to extend (this feature is included in the default installation).

     > [!WARNING]
     > By default, PIA's are embedded in your solution when you build it so you don't have to distribute PIAs to users as a prerequisite to using your VSTO Add-in or customization.